rohit114/blogging-sys/README.md

     * URL: `{{BASE_URL}}/apis/blogging-sys/v1/user/block`

-* You can find the all curl of the apis in the postman collection `blogging-sys-collection` inside the blogging-sys repo
+* You can find the all curl of the apis in the postman collection `apis.postman_collection.json` inside the blogging-sys repo

 ### Contact
 * mail me at rohitkumardas114@gmail.com for support or reporting any issues